Jesus' Triumphant Entry to Jerusalem

 [Eulogy, from the Greek word “Eulogia” derivative of the words “Eu” meaning “praise” and “logia” meaning “speaking.”
 It is, therefore, a discourse of praise said about a person especially the deceased person.]

-The main goal of St. Mark’s account of the Passion is to increase our faith and to bring us to believe in Jesus Christ who is the Son of God and the Messiah.
-Amidst the cruelty and unfair death, we find both the humanity and divinity of Christ who endured the pains of torture and rejection while at the same time fulfilling the divine task of salvation on his shoulders.
-In this account of the passion, we find meaning in our own sufferings, in spiritual healing which people of today truly needs.
-Healing from a depressed economy; healing from doubts and confusion with regards our faith; and healing from useless anxieties caused by man’s insensitivity.
+The main goal of St. Matthew’s account of the Passion is to increase our faith and to bring us to believe in Jesus Christ as Son of God, the Messiah and King.
+Amidst the conspiracy of the ruling powers like Caiaphas and Pilate getting rid of Him as a political threat, Jesus’ kingship prevailed conquering even death itself.
+In this account of the passion, we find meaning in our own struggles to fight for the truth, in spiritual healing which people of today truly needs.
+Healing from a “death-oriented society”; healing from doubts and confusion with regards our faith; and healing from useless anxieties caused by man’s insensitivity.
 And so, when Jesus said: “Father, into your hands I commend my spirit!”
 He was not actually crying for his Father to save Him.
 His was actually a cry of forgiveness and healing for humanity.
 To let go of his mortal body in order that our own bodies too may find salvation.
-The big question that we can therefore ask ourselves is: “If Christ endured the very sufferings of the cross which was painful, cruel and unjust, why can’t we endure our own crosses when in so doing we share in the very suffering of Christ?”
+The big question that we can therefore ask ourselves is: “If Christ conquered even death on the cross which was painful, cruel and unjust, why can’t we endure our own crosses when in so doing we share in the very victory of Christ?”

 On this feast of Palm Sunday, Christians recall and mark the joyous and triumphant entry of Jesus into the city of Jerusalem.
 The main message of this feast is that the acceptance of the cross is the only road to ultimate victory and happiness.
 It is to accept our cross even if it means a painful and sad death.